JWL0515/complex-CNN-for-doppler-ambiguity/README.md

 Provided functions for processing dataset:

+### how to use:
+Details are in script.
+Here is only the quick review.

+create one obejct firstly:
+preparedata = PrepareDataset()

+Then you can use function now: preparedata.process_normalize()

 ## baseline.py
 This script shows the structure of CNN and the training- and testing phase.
 It provided only a idea, the reason is: